Jack-The-Yoshi/One-Click-Game-Manager-OCGM-/README.md

 Console interface powered by ANSI escape codes

-Made by Jack The Yoshi
+App made by Jack The Yoshi

 ### Disclaimer
 This application modifies folder names on your SD card.